 8. Save seeds to plant and share with others

-Leave a few calyces on the plant so you can harvest the seeds at the end of the season.
+Leave a few calyces on the plant to harvest the seeds at the end of the season.
+To harvest roselle seeds, allow the pods to stay on the plant until the seeds inside have dried and turned brown.
 When the seed pods dry, they will crack open easily.
 Shake out the seeds, and store them in a dark, cool location.